 3.2.
-The core protocol
+The Core Protocol

-The BIDIR-SAM distribution tree is built from a prefixbased structured overlay.
+The BIDIR-SAM distribution tree is built from a prefix-based structured overlay.
 Overlay IDs are created using an alphabet of k digits.
-A prefix tree covering all DHT members can be immediately derived by identifying leaves as overlay IDs of all DHTs members and labeling recursively inner vertices with the longest common prefix (LCP) of their children (see Fig. 1).
-Without group membership management, forwarding along the prefix tree generates a broadcast.
+A prefix tree covering all DHT members can be immediately derived by identifying leaves as overlay IDs of all DHTs members and labeling recursively inner vertices with the longest common prefix (LCP) of their children.
 For sending a packet from the root to the leaves of the broadcast tree, each peer needs to decide on packet replication according to its current branching position on the tree.
-This context awareness can be gained from adding a destination prefix C to the packets.
-C will be updated hopwise with growing length.
-Downward forwarding is then simply achieved by routing to all neighboring prefixes that share C. This mechanism, called PREFIX FLOODING [25], can be applied at any level of the tree structure and does not require explicit group management.
+This context awareness can be gained from adding a destination prefix $\mathcal{C}$ to the packets. $\mathcal{C}$ will be updated hopwise with growing length.
+Downward forwarding is then simply achieved by routing to all neighboring prefixes that share $\mathcal{C}$ .
+This mechanism, called PREFIX FLOODING [25], can be applied at any level of the tree structure and does not require explicit group management.